-RICK BOUCHER is the head of Sidley Austin’s Government Strategies group where his practice is focused on counseling clients whose business needs require the development of public policy strategies in the telecommunications, energy and the environment, and financial services industries.
+RICK BOUCHER, former U.S. Congressman and practice area team leader of Sidley Austin’s Government Strategies group, focuses his practice on counseling clients whose business needs require the development of public policy strategies in the telecommunications, energy and the environment, and financial services industries.

 Rick served in the Virginia Senate for seven years and before entering public service was in the private practice of law for 12 years in New York and Virginia.